processone/docs.ejabberd.im/content/developer/xmpp-clients-bots/extensions/muc-sub.md

 </iq>
 ~~~

-A room moderator can get the list of subscribers by sending `<subscriptions/>`
+A subscriber or room moderator can get the list of subscribers by sending
-request directly to the room JID.
+`<subscriptions/>` request directly to the room JID.

-Example: Moderator asks for subscribers list
+Example: Asks for subscribers list

 ~~~ xml
 <iq from='hag66@shakespeare.example'